 Most college students need to take out loans to pay for their education, resulting in massive debts after graduation.
-But, this isn't the only expense that contributes to financial problems after graduation.
-The biggest issue in racking up unnecessary debt is due to reckless spending during the college years.
+But this isn't the only expense that contributes to financial problems after graduation.
+One issue in racking up unnecessary debt is reckless spending during college years.

 Managing money while attending college is necessary to keep post-graduation debt down.
-Follow these realistic budgeting tips for students and use personal finance software to set up and stick to a college budget.
+Follow these realistic budgeting tips for students, and use a personal finance software to set up and stick to a college budget.

 Why You Need a Budget in College

-As a serious student, you take on lot of responsibilities while getting a higher education, and keeping a budget might sound like it's a hassle.
-But, the few minutes spent on budgeting will free you up financially later on.
-The debt you acquire in college is more restrictive than a budget because that debt is going to cut into the income you need to get started with life after college.
+As a serious student, you take on a lot of responsibilities while getting a higher education, and keeping a budget might sound like a hassle, but the few minutes spent on budgeting will free you up financially later on.
+The debt you acquire in college is more restrictive than a budget, because that debt is going to cut into the income you need to get started with life after college.

-To start your college budget, determine what your costs will be using these sources of information:
+To start your college budget, determine what your costs will be by using these sources of information:

-- Freshman should talk to an experienced college student about expenses to expect.
+- Freshmen should talk to a experienced college students about what expenses to expect.

 - The office of student life or student affairs at your college can give out information on expected expenses while in school.
 Just email or stop by the office to ask for the information.

-- Track all of your spending during the first two months of classes, right down to pizza, coffee and school supplies.
-Be honest with yourself and include everything you purchase.
-Record these amounts in the personal finance software list below, on a budget on paper or in a free budget spreadsheet.
+- Track all of your spending during the first two months of classes, right down to pizza, coffee, and school supplies.
+Be honest with yourself, and include everything you purchase.
+Record these amounts in a personal finance software from the list below, on a budget on paper or in a free budget spreadsheet.

-Here is some of the best financial software for managing a college budget:
+Here are some financial software options for managing a college budget:

 Windows: SplashMoney is easy to use and has more than enough features for a college student.
-It's $20 for the desktop version, and another $5 if you want synchronization with iPhone or Android apps.
-A free option is Microsoft Money Plus Sunset Deluxe.
-The online services no longer work in Money, so you can't download bank transactions (you can still import transactions, though), but it's still very usable and the price is right.
+It's $19.95 for the desktop version, and another $4.99 if you want synchronization with iPhone or Android apps.

-Mac: For Mac, I like iBank 4, but at around $60, it's pricey for a college student and has more features than a student will use.
-A less expensive option is SplashMoney for Mac, mentioned above.
-GnuCash is free, and while it's not as elegant as iBank, it will do a great job at tracking spending and a budget.
+Mac: For Mac, Banktivity.
+It's pricey for a college student (the basic plan is $49.99 per year) and has more features than a student might use.
+One less-expensive option is SplashMoney for Mac, mentioned above.
+GnuCash is free, and while it's not as elegant as Banktivity, it will do a great job at tracking spending and a budget.

-Online: If an online app is more your style, PearBudget Online is great for simple budgeting and it costs only $3 per month after a free trial.
-ClearCheckbook is online personal finance software with a mobile optimized site that works great on a smart phone.
-Mint.com is another great online option that is really popular with the college crowd, it's free and has iPhone and Android apps.
+Online: If an online app is more your style, PearBudget Online is great for simple budgeting, and it costs only $5 per month after a 30-day free trial.
+ClearCheckbook is online personal finance software with a mobile-optimized site.
+Mint is another great online option that has iPhone and Android apps.

 Budget Spending Categories

-One you choose your budgeting tool, income and expense categories need to be defined in the software, spreadsheet or on paper.
-Here are the categories a college student needs to consider:
+Once you choose your budgeting tool, your income and expense categories need to be defined in the software or spreadsheet or on paper.
+Here are some categories a college student should consider:

 - College costs paid directly by parents, or money parents give to the student specifically to cover college expenses